 The transition process for new administrative relations within the Kingdom of the Netherlands is completed.
 This resulted in closer ties between the Netherlands and three islands of the Netherlands Antilles (Bonaire, St. Eustatius and Saba - "Caribisch Nederland"), whereas the islands of Curaçao and St. Maarten have a more independent status within the Kingdom of the Netherlands.
-This situation has consequences for the HIV/AIDS policy and programmatic frameworks in the Dutch part of the Caribbean as the Netherlands will be more directly responsible for HIV/AIDS policy on the islands of "Caribisch Nederland".
+This situation has consequences for the HIV/AIDS policy and programmatic frameworks in the Dutch part of the Caribbean as the Netherlands will be more directly responsible for HIV/AIDS policy on the islands of "Caribisch Nederland" as part of infectious diseases approach.